At some point after treatment planning, the patient returns for

 CyberKnife to track and compensate for small amounts of patient movement.

-The entire process is painless, and it typically takes between 30 to
+The entire process is painless, and it usually takes between 30 to

-typically a patient can go home immediately upon completion and return
+typically a patient can go home immediately upon treatment completion